-The price to sell a house in [market_city] can fluctuate greatly.
+The price to sell a house can fluctuate greatly.
 It all comes down to the house itself, the needed repairs, the location, etc. Each agent will work a bit differently.
 Some will charge you for things, while others are “all-inclusive.”
-Before you commit to an agreement, find out what listing your house in [market_city] will really cost you!
+Before you commit to an agreement, find out what listing your house in Bell County will really cost you!

 Before you even talk to an agent or get started on a listing, you will need to take care of the following things.
 Some you can do yourself, while others you might have to pay for.
 You might need all of these things, but they are all important to consider.